 The UO values the opportunity to provide students with a positive and safe study abroad experience.
 We are hopeful we will be able to offer this option to students as soon as feasible.

 To ease decision making when applying for future study abroad programs, all study abroad deposits will be fully refundable; students will incur no financial penalty.

 Can I transfer any Global Education Oregon study abroad scholarship to another program or term?

 Yes.
 You may transfer any Global Education Oregon scholarship to any future program or term.
 Email Global Education Oregon with additional questions or concerns.

 I am an international student.
-Can I come back to campus for fall term?
+Can I come back to campus?

-International Student and Scholar Services (ISSS) will help international students make plans for the fall term.
-More information is available about fall 2020 guidance for continuing students.
+International Student and Scholar Services (ISSS) will help international students make plans for the fall and winter terms.
+More information is available in guidance for continuing students.

 Is anything different with the law school since it’s on semesters?

-Fall 2020 law school classes begin August 24.
-For specific information regarding 2020 fall term opening, please see the Law School.
+Fall 2020 law school classes began August 24.
+For specific information regarding 2020 fall term, please see the Law School.

 I am a graduate student.
 What should I do to ensure that I keep making progress toward my degree?